Optimal Algorithms for Geometric Centers and Depth: The (continuous) yolk as an implicit

-\SoCGVer{ } \myparagraph{The decision procedure.} Given a candidate solution $\Dual{\Ball}$, the problem is to decide if $\Dual{\Ball}$ contains $\Impl(\Cell)$ in its interior.
+Given a candidate solution $\Dual{\Ball}$, the problem is to decide if $\Dual{\Ball}$ contains $\Impl(\Cell)$ in its interior.
 The decision algorithm itself is similar as in the proof of \thmref{discrete:yolk}.
-Consider the set $\Cell \cap (\R^d \setminus \Dual{\Ball})$, where $\Cell$ is a simplex, and notice that it is the union of the most two convex regions.
+Consider the set $\Cell \cap (\R^d \setminus \Dual{\Ball})$, where $\Cell$ is a simplex, and observe that it is the union of at most two convex regions.
 Let $\Cell'$ be one of these two regions of interest.
 Observe that it suffices to check if there is a point on the boundary of $\Cell'$ which is part of the $k$-level.
 Let $H' \subseteq H$ be the subset of hyperplanes intersecting $\Cell'$.

 To this end, compute $\ZoneY{\BX{\Cell'}}{H'}$.
 For each $(d-1)$-dimensional face $f$ of $\Cell'$, the collection of regions $\Xi = \Set{f \cap s}{s \in \ZoneY{\BX{\Cell'}}{H'}}$ forms a $(d-1)$-dimensional arrangement restricted to $f$.
 Furthermore, the complexity of this arrangement lying on $f$ is at most $O(n^{d-1} \log n)$.
 Notice that the level of all points in the interior of a face of $\Xi$ is constant, and two adjacent faces (sharing a boundary) have their level differ by at most a constant.
 The algorithm picks a face in $\Xi$, computes the level of an arbitrary point inside it (adding $\uDepth$ to the count).
 Then, the algorithm walks around the arrangement, exploring all faces, using the level of neighboring faces to compute the level of the current face.
 If at any step a face has level $k$, we report that the input $(\Cell, H, \uDepth)$ violates the candidate solution $\Dual{\Ball}$.